Posted on June 27, 2018 by Jenn Zatopek

 3. Coloring with markers is a wonderful way to release stress and making affirmations using markers is even better.

 4. Reminding myself that I don’t fix but educate others is a helpful antidote for me.
-It is okay to detach oneself and remember that everyone, even those living in chaos, are not forgotten about by the Divine.
+It is okay to detach with compassion from the suffering of others and remember that everyone, even those living in chaos, are not forgotten about by the Divine.
 In fact, one might even go so far as to suggest that God is right there with them, in the muck doing what He or She can to honor their choices and to help.

 5. I practice gratitude daily through the use of a pretty journal.
 I write three things I’m most grateful for each morning before I get out of bed in the morning.
 There is so much evidence that a daily gratitude practice is life-changing that is is remarkable.
 For any of you (like me) who are bookworms, check out Diana Butler Bass’s latest book on Gratitude.